Skip to main content

 Official nameOpenChain License ComplianceOpenChain Security Assurance

-PurposeEstablishment of an open source license compliance systemEstablishment of an open source security vulnerability assurance system
+PurposeEstablish an open source license compliance systemEstablish an open source security vulnerability assurance system

 What is self-certification?

-How to view checklist-mapping.md
+How to read checklist-mapping.md

-Item ID Scheme:
+Item ID scheme:

-G3-LLicense compliance (ISO/IEC 5230 focused)
+G3-LLicense compliance (ISO/IEC 5230 focus)

-G3-SSecurity assurance (ISO/IEC 18974 focused)
+G3-SSecurity assurance (ISO/IEC 18974 focus)

 G3-BSBOM and supply chain (common)